 A dead battery could be more than an inconvenience as it does more than simply start the generator.
 Today’s generators are complete electrical systems designed to run efficiently and with precision.
 To do this they require

 computer electronics and circuit boards.
 These circuit boards must be kept ‘alive’ with a constant power supply.
 Loss of power to these boards for an extended period of time will result in permanent damage and could require replacement.

-For the price of routine inspection and the cost of a battery this facility could have saved over a thousand dollars, the cost of replacing the failed circuit boards.
+With routine inspection and the price of a preventative battery replacement, this facility could have saved over a thousand dollars – the cost of replacing the failed circuit boards.